4 Ways to Play Apple Music on Tesla

 4. On the touchscreen, touch Add New Device > Start Search.
 A list of all available Bluetooth devices within operating distance displays on the Bluetooth settings screen.

-5. Choose the phone with which you want to pair.
+5. Choose the phone you want to pair with.
 Within a few seconds, the Bluetooth settings screen displays a randomly generated number.
-Your phone also display a number.
+Your phone also displays a number.

-6. Check that the number displayed on your phone matches the number on the Bluetooths settings screen.
+6. Check that the number displayed on your phone matches the number on the Bluetooth settings screen.
 Then, on your phone, confirm that you want to pair.

-Paired and connected your phone to Model 3, play Apple Music songs on your phone and the sounds will come from Tesla’s Media Player.
-When Apple Music songs begins to play, you can then use Media Player’s next and previous icons (or use the left scroll button on the steering wheel) to play other tracks.
+Pair and connect your phone to Model 3, play Apple Music songs on your phone, and the sounds will come from Tesla’s Media Player.
+When Apple Music songs begin to play, you can then use Media Player’s next and previous icons (or use the left scroll button on the steering wheel) to play other tracks.

 How about AirPlay?

 Tesla’s audio system is impressive, but it is limited by the quality of audio that can be transmitted via Bluetooth when playing music from a phone.
 Elon Musk said that Tesla is going to consider adopting Apple’s AirPlay protocol to improve audio quality over the current Bluetooth.
 AirPlay is a proprietary wireless communication protocol stack developed by Apple that allows streaming between devices.
-Tesla currently supports TIDAL lossless audio, but it is limited to downloaded songs on WiFi.
-Learn how to play TIDAL lossless on Tesla.
+However, as of 2026, AirPlay Apple Music to Tesla is still not an option.

-Tesla Model S, 3, X, Y all have two USB ports located in the front compartment of the center console.
-These ports can be used to:
+To play music from a USB on older Tesla Model S, 3, X, Y, you can use two USB ports located in the front compartment of the center console.

 Note: Media Player supports USB flash drives with exFAT formatting (NTFS is not currently supported).

-You can also store download Apple Music songs on iPhone and iPod and then connect them to Tesla with Bluetooth.
+You can also store downloaded Apple Music songs on an iPhone or iPod and then connect the device to Tesla via Bluetooth.
 To play media from a USB connection, Tesla recognizes flash drives only.
 To play media from other types of devices (such as an iPod), you must connect the device using Bluetooth.

 So you can save Apple Music songs to USB device and then play them on Tesla.
 However, keep in mind that the M4P songs you downloaded from Apple Music are not supported.
 To play them on Tesla from USB device, you need to download Apple Music songs to MP3.
 All you need is Pazu Apple Music Converter.